fadywageehsaad/Item-Catalog-Linux-Configuration/README.md

 You can visit http://18.194.209.163/ for the website deployed.
 And the SSH post is 2200

-##summary of software you installed and configuration changes made
+##Summary of software you installed and configuration changes made
 1. Create AWS account
 2. Create instance with AWS Lightsail
 3. Allow port 2200 in the firewall of the instance, in able to change SSH port to 2200